miklosme/papers/src/app/home.md

+# Daily Digest (February 24, 2025)

+Hold onto your lab coats, AI enthusiasts!
+We've got a fresh batch of mind-bending research that's sure to spark your neural networks.
+Let's dive right in!

+Are you ready to shake up your consensus algorithms?
+A groundbreaking study is [exploring the impact of agnostic nodes](https://papers.miklos.dev/2502.15029) in multi-agent systems.
+These opinion-less agents are throwing a wrench into traditional voter models, but fear not!
+The researchers have developed efficient methods to estimate consensus probabilities, even in the face of uncertainty.
+This could be a game-changer for LLM-based multi-agent simulations, helping you predict outcomes with greater accuracy.

+But wait, there's more!
+If you're looking to maximize your influence in complex networks, you'll want to hear this.
+Researchers are [leveraging the Minimal Dominating Set](https://papers.miklos.dev/2502.15236) to supercharge seed selection in multilayer networks.
+This approach is particularly potent when you need to spread influence across all social circles.
+It's like finding the perfect starting point for a viral marketing campaign, but for your AI agents!

+And for those of you managing data centers, we've got a cool surprise – literally.
+A new [multi-agent architecture for optimizing data center cooling](https://papers.miklos.dev/2502.15663) is making waves.
+This distributed control system uses autonomous agents to keep your servers chilled while slashing energy costs.
+It's like having a team of AI lifeguards for your data pool, ensuring everything runs smoothly and efficiently.

+That's all for now, folks!
+Keep your algorithms sharp and your training data clean.
+Until next time, this is your AI research digest, signing off!

 # Daily Digest (February 21, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a treasure trove of cutting-edge research on multi-agent systems and LLMs to dive into.
 Let's break it down: